-If there is no potential space for a person requiring admission, the bed manager/facility coordinator at the receiving Trust should escalate to their manager (or the on-call manager) within one hour of the decision to admit, outlining what actions have already been taken to identify capacity for the individual.
+If there is no potential space for a person requiring admission, the bed manager/facility coordinator at the receiving Trust should escalate to their manager (or the on-call manager) within one hour of the time of arrival, outlining what actions have already been taken to identify capacity for the individual.

-- After 2 hours from the decision to admit, the manager should escalate to the on-call director if there is no potential space for a person requiring admission. - If there is no potential space for a person after 4 hours from the decision to admit, the matter should be escalated to the Chief Operating Officer (COO) or the on call Director (or nominated deputy), if their approval is needed, or their support would help to secure a placement with another provider. - At the point which a patient remains in ED or police custody for 24 hours+ waiting to be admitted to an acute mental health bed, the COO/on call Director should escalate to the Chief Executive Officer (CEO).
+- After 2 hours from the time of arrival, the manager should escalate to the oncall director if there is no potential space for a person requiring admission. - If there is no potential space for a person after 4 hours from the time of arrival, the matter should be escalated to the Chief Operating Officer (COO) or the on call Director (or nominated deputy), if their approval is needed, or their support would help to secure a placement with another provider. - At the point which a patient remains in ED or police custody for 24 hours+ waiting to be admitted to an acute mental health bed, the COO/on call Director should escalate to the Chief Executive Officer (CEO).